Cooperstown athletic director Monica Wolfe said all of the Hawkeyes events scheduled for today were still on as of Thursday night.

 The Tri-Valley League will recognize its basketball All-Stars at halftime of each title game.
 The T-V also will honor its 2014 Hall of Fame inductees between the girls and boys crossovers.
 The Class of 2014 features Mack Culpepper (Franklin, Schenevus, Morris); Sue (Dubben) Hugick (Worcester); Jordan Jaquay (Cherry Valley-Springfield); and Eric Haight (Franklin).

-Should the games run as scheduled, admission will be $5 for adults and $3 for students.
-Senior citizens (ages 65-and-older) and youths ages 10-and-younger will be admitted for free.
+Admission to the T-V title games are $5 for general admission and $3 for senior citizens.
+Children ages 10-and-younger will be admitted free.